 Other Peoples Polyester is a line of clothing and accessories made from a mix of vintage, reclaimed, and designer fabrics from past seasons.
 In this way, we offer an ethical alternative to fast fashion, an industry that pollutes the environment and exploits labor worldwide.
 OPP is inspired by Japanese Street Fashion and the colors and silhouettes found in mid-century vintage clothing.
 Handmade in Seattle.
+Currently making masks.

 The Creative Spark